18F/clinical-trials-prototype/pages/home.md

 <section class="usa-section hero">
   <div class="usa-grid">
-    <h2>ClinicalTrials.gov is a tool for finding research studies and results from around the world.</h2>
+    <h2>ClinicalTrials.gov is the largest online database of clinical studies conducted around the world.</h2>
-    <h3>239,000+ studies in 50 states and 196 countries</h3>
+    <h3>240,000+ studies with locations in the US and 201 other countries</h3>
   </div>
 </section>
 <section class="usa-section">
   <div class="usa-grid">
     <div class="usa-width-one-half trial-info">
       <h2>Search for a trial to participate in</h2>
-      <p>These trials are not  endorsed or regulated by NIH or the federal government.
-Please talk to your doctor before volunteering for a study. <a href="#">Read our Disclaimer</a> for details.</p>
+      <p>ClinicalTrials.gov is a resource maintained by the US National Library of Medicine.
+Listing a trial does not mean it has been reviewed by the US federal government.
+Know <a href="https://clinicaltrials.gov/ct2/about-studies/learn#Considerations">the risks of clinical studies</a> and talk to your a healthcare professional before volunteering for a study.</p>
     </div>
     <div class="usa-width-one-half">
 <!--       <form class="form-search" action="{{ site.baseurl }}/search-results/">